apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

   If the user omits the value when starting the Actor via any means (API, CLI, scheduler, or user interface), the platform automatically passes the Actor this default value.
 - **No particular setting** - Use for purely optional fields where it makes no sense to prefill any value (e.g., flags like debug mode or download files).

-In summary, you can use each option separately or use a combination of **Prefill + Required**, but the combinations **Prefill + Default** or **Default + Required** don't make sense to use.
+In summary, you can use each option independently or use a combination of **Prefill + Required**, but the combinations **Prefill + Default** or **Default + Required** don't make sense to use.

 ## Additional properties

-In addition to the properties listed above, most of the types support also additional properties defining, for example, the UI input editor.
+Most of the types support also additional properties defining, for example, the UI input editor.

 ### String